Maize tips off state title defending season

 MAIZE, Kan.
-(KSNW) – The Maize boys basketball team won a Class 5A state title last season, and has a repeat on their minds this season.
-This group had a late jump to their basketball season because the Eagles football team made it to the 5A championship game just three days ago.
+(KSNW) – The Maize boys basketball team won a Class 5A state title last season and a repeat is on their minds this season.
+The group had a late jump to their basketball season because the Eagles football team made it to the 5A championship game just three days ago.

 Maize returns five of their eight primary players from last season.